Find a PhD supervisor

 Department of English Literature

-I welcome applications for doctoral projects related to my research specialisms.
+I welcome applications for doctoral projects directly related to my research specialisms.

 Professor Michael Dobson